qubekit/QUBEKit/style.md

 This is especially important for highly-nested loops.
 "Paragraphing" should be used to separate according to each "thought" or segment.
 Partitioning like this significantly improves readability.

-Following PEP8, continuation over new lines should be achieved using parentheses, rather than slashes.
+Following PEP8, continuation over new lines should be achieved using parentheses, rather than backslashes.

 Imports should be as specific as is reasonable, to avoid excessive module loading.
 If possible, avoid using imports altogether.
 Never use `import *` (even if it's what another package recommends).
+Longer import names should be abbreviated.
+A common example is `import numpy as np`.

     # Terrible
     from math import *